A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

-Our central findings of the current work are presented in Fig.~[\ref{fig:data-dip-ampl-error-ds}].
-In the \emph{top} panel of the figure, we show the amplitude of dipole component underlying the LVE maps estimated for different disc radii as listed in Table~\ref{tab:vary-nside-radii}.
-Both cases of using a fixed \nside=16 grid and a varying \nside\ grid to obtain LVE maps are shown in that figure.
-The mean and corresponding $1\sigma$ error from ``isotropic'' \sevem\ FFP12 CMB mocks with noise are shown in \emph{red} colour with square point type and \emph{blue} colour with circle point type for \nside=16 and varying \nside\ choices respectively.
-The dipole amplitude in LVE maps from \sevem\ cleaned CMB map from \planck\ 2020 PR4 data set for different disc radii are shown in \emph{red} colour with inverted triangle point type and \emph{blue} colur with a triangle point type for the two cases.
+Our central findings are presented in Fig.~[\ref{fig:data-dip-ampl-error-ds}].
+In the \emph{top} panel of the figure, we show the dipole amplitudes from LVE maps, $A_{\rm LV}$, estimated for different disc radii ranging from $r=0.5^\circ$ to $90^\circ$.
+Both cases of using a fixed \nside=16 grid (in \emph{red} colour with inverted triangle point type) and a varying \nside\ grid (in \emph{black} colour with triangle type) to obtain LVE maps are shown in that figure.
+The mean dipole amplitude, $A_{\rm LV}$, with $1\sigma$ error bars (16th and 84th quantile) from LVMs derived from ``isotropic'' \sevem\ FFP12 CMB mocks with noise are shown in \emph{red} colour with square point type and \emph{black} colour with circle point type for fixed \nside=16 and varying \nside\ choices, respectively.
 One can readily see that the amplitude of the dipole component of LVE maps from data always lies outside the $1\sigma$ error bars from simulations over a large range of disc radii chosen to compute the LVE maps.